hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 Tabs will fill 100% of the parent container, unless explicitly set to something else.
 When there are too many tabs to fit within the TabList, a horizontal scrollbar will help the user navigation hiddne tabs.

+!!!
+Info

-_Banner (informational):_ Do you have a need for a more elegant overflow experience?
+Do you have a need for a more elegant overflow experience?
 Please let us know by [submitting a request](https://docs.google.com/forms/d/e/1FAIpQLScpMXgrUTVT5fYriu4Pp48r4Nl_eCPluVnJLg0Yg3NXsRWvIA/viewform)

+!!!

 ---